Skip to main content

 • MG ZS EV — V2L capable

 Tesla does not currently support V2G or V2H through third-party chargers.
-Tesla's Powerwall is their preferred solution for home energy storage.
-This may change in the future, but for now, Tesla owners looking for home battery backup should consider a dedicated home battery rather than V2H.
+Tesla's preferred home storage answer is the Powerwall.
+That may change, but for now a Tesla household looking for backup is better served by a dedicated home battery than by V2H.

 Is It Worth It Right Now?

 For most UK EV owners: not yet.
-Here's why:
+The reasons:

-1. Cost: The Wallbox Quasar 2 costs ~£6,100 before installation — more than 5x the price of a standard home charger.
-The payback period on energy savings alone is very long.
+1. Cost: the Wallbox Quasar 2 lands around £6,100 before installation — more than five times a standard home charger.
+Payback on energy savings alone is long.

-2. Vehicle compatibility: Only a handful of EVs currently support bidirectional DC charging.
-Tesla vehicles are not compatible.
+2. Vehicle compatibility: only a handful of EVs support bidirectional DC charging.
+Tesla isn't among them.

-3. Limited tariff options: V2G tariffs like Octopus Power Pack exist but are still in pilot phase with limited availability.
+3. Limited tariff options: V2G tariffs like Octopus Power Pack exist but remain in pilot, with tight availability.

 What you can do now

-If you are buying a new charger today and want to be ready for V2G when it matures, consider a V2G-ready charger like the NexBlue Point 2 or Zaptec Go 2.
-These chargers have the ISO 15118 communication protocols built in and could potentially support V2G through future firmware updates — at a fraction of the cost of a bidirectional DC charger.
+For buyers specifying a charger today and wanting optionality on V2G, a V2G-ready charger like the NexBlue Point 2 or Zaptec Go 2 is the sensible hedge.
+The ISO 15118 communication is already there; V2G could arrive via firmware — at a fraction of the cost of a bidirectional DC charger.

-For now, the most cost-effective way to use your EV as a home energy asset is to pair a standard smart charger with a solar installation and an off-peak tariff.
-Our solar charger guide covers the best options.
+For now, the most cost-effective way to treat the EV as a home energy asset is a standard smart charger, solar and an off-peak tariff.
+Our solar charger guide covers the options.

 What's Coming Next